eliteaddy/eliteaddy/_posts/2019-2-2-coming-through-with-addyauth.markdown

 author: MasterAddy
 ---
 I've Started a project named AddyAuth.
-This is just a simple website with Authentication (i.e Login, Register, Dashboard and SignOut).
+This is just a simple website with Authentication (i.e Login, Register, Dashboard and Logout).

 It was made with [Nodejs](https://nodejs.org) using
 * Express js